Avoid Reporting Pitfalls in the Canteen: EU Requirements 2025/2027

 I thought we were in good control of our sustainability efforts, until the auditor asked about documentation of food waste in the canteen.

-“I thought we were in good control of our sustainability work, until the auditor asked about documentation of food waste in the canteen.
-There we stood with no numbers, without a baseline, and with a potential revision note hanging over us.”
+"I thought we had good control over our sustainability work, until the auditor asked for documentation on food waste in the canteen.
+There we stood without numbers, without a baseline, and with a potential audit remark hanging over us."

-Food waste reduction and the “do-no-harm” principle are at the top of the challenge list for both farm owners and service providers.
-The new requirements may seem overwhelming, but there are practical solutions that not only secure the reporting but can also provide financial benefits.
+Food waste reduction and the "do no harm" principle are at the top of the challenge list for both property owners and service providers.
+The new requirements may seem overwhelming, but there are practical solutions that not only ensure reporting but can also provide financial benefits.

-Unsure how to handle these demands without blowing your budget or overloading your operations department with new measurement tasks?
+Are you unsure how to handle these requirements without blowing the budget or overloading the operations department with new measurement tasks?
 You're not alone.

-In this article, you will get concrete advice on how to ensure that the canteen in your building meets the new sustainability requirements, with smart solutions that actually deliver financial gain.
+In this article, you'll get concrete advice on how to ensure the canteen in your building meets the new sustainability requirements, with smart solutions that actually provide financial gains.

 • 2025/2027: new EU requirements

-The reporting requirements of the EU Taxonomy have the following timelines:
+EU taxonomy reporting requirements have the following timelines:

-Important: Even smaller canteens (less than 750 m²) must be included in the CSRD reporting if the building is owned by a reportable enterprise.
-This also affects you as a farm owner through “green leases” where sustainability requirements are included in the leases.
+Important: Even smaller canteens (under 750 m²) must be included in CSRD reporting if the building is owned by a reporting-obligated enterprise.
+This also affects you as a property owner through "green leases" where sustainability requirements are included in lease contracts.

-Errors in reporting can have serious consequences, from audit notices to the loss of green loans and potential fines on up to 2% of global turnover (proposed maximum, not finally adopted).
-Here are the most common pitfalls you should avoid:
+Errors in reporting can have serious consequences, from audit remarks to loss of green loans and potential fines of up to 2% of global turnover (proposed maximum, not finally adopted).
+Here are the most common pitfalls to avoid:

 Challenge:

-Many people are unsure who is in charge when the canteen is operated by an external supplier but is located in a building owned by a reporting company.
+Many are unsure who has responsibility when the canteen is operated by an external supplier but is located in a building owned by a reporting-obligated company.

 Solution:

-You must establish clear agreements on data sharing and division of responsibilities.
-Canteen data must be included in the farm owner's report, even if operations are outsourced.
+You must establish clear agreements on data sharing and responsibility allocation.
+Canteen data must be included in the property owner's report, even if operations are outsourced.

 Challenge:

-The EU requires you to measure food waste in kilograms and as a percentage of the quantity purchased, not the number of servings or crowns.
+The EU requires you to measure food waste in kilos and as a percentage of purchased quantity, not number of portions or currency.

 Solution: